 In Years 11 and 12, students are counselled by the Careers Development Department to follow pathways and study subjects that reflect their particular strengths and interests.
 Staff from the LEC liaise regularly with the Head of Senior School and the Senior School Psychologist to monitor student progress.
 Literacy support is also available to identified students either in small groups or one to one, as required.

 Learning Hub is offered after school from Monday to Thursday between 3.30 pm and 5.00 pm.
-Girls from Year 7 to 10 students are encouraged to attend either on a regular basis or just when necessary to receive extra assistance.
+Students from Year 7 to 10 may attend regularly or just when necessary to receive extra assistance.
 Students are also able to make appointments on an individual or small group basis with staff from the LEC.